 Black Forest Christmas Cake (GF & Vegan) : Midge at Peachicks Bakery

-- Prepare your Festive Marshmallows first : Cut large marshmallows in half widthways and place them (cut side down) on a piece of baking paper.
+- Cut large marshmallows in half widthways and place them (cut side down) on a piece of baking paper.

-- Use a tiny dab of writing icing to glue chocolate drop eyes to the mallow tops.
+- Use a tiny dot of writing icing to glue chocolate drop eyes to the mallow tops.

-- Using a sharp knife, cut the candy melts into triangular segments for the carrot noses and stick in place using a dab of writing icing (or if using writing icing for the noses, draw triangles on to the mallows).
+- Using a sharp knife, cut the candy melts into triangular segments for the carrot noses (or mould orange fondant) and stick in place using a dab of writing icing (or if using writing icing for the noses, draw triangles on to the mallows).

 - Put aside to set.

-- Hot Chocolate : In a small saucepan, melt the cacao over a very low heat, stirring continuously.
+- In a small saucepan, melt the cacao with a little of the milk over a very low heat, stirring continuously.

-- Add the milk a little at a time over the heat, stirring into the cacao.
-As the milk heats, the mixture will blend, but don’t worry if it seems a little grainy at this stage.
+- As the milk heats, the mixture will blend, but don’t worry if it seems a little grainy at this stage.

 - Add the sugar to taste and stir to dissolve.

-- If the mixture is still grainy, use a whisk or blender to fully combine, before pouring into your favourite mug.
+- If the mixture is still grainy, use a simple whisk, coffee frother or blender to fully combine, before pouring into your favourite mug.

-- Add a tot of Baileys and stir before topping with marshmallow snowmen.
+- Add a tot of Baileys and stir, before topping with (optional) Marshmallow Snowmen.